Douglas County, Georgia: Law enforcement

 Douglas County law enforcement is handled by the Douglas County Sheriffs Department.
 Inside Douglasville city limits, law enforcement is handled by the Douglasville Police Department.

 Education

-Douglas County is served by the Douglas County School System.
+All of the county is served by the Douglas County School System.
 Based in Douglasville, it operates 20 Elementary Schools, 8 Middle Schools, 5 High Schools, a Performance Learning Center and numerous private academies, as of 2019.

 Douglas County (Lithia Springs) is home to a regional academic center of Mercer University, which provides educational programs and extended learning opportunities for working adults.
 In addition, the county has a campus of West Georgia Technical College, formerly West Central Technical College (main campus in Waco, Georgia); the college provides programs for those seeking higher education in technical fields, as well as adult education and GED classes.
 The county also is home to Tanner Technical Institute, Strayer University, and Georgia Highlands College.

 Media

 The newspaper that serves the Douglas County area is the Douglas County Sentinel, a paper that circulates three days a week: Wednesday, Friday and Sunday.
 The paper has been in circulation since 1902.
 It now relies on its website for breaking news.

 The county also has a secondary paper that circulates on Wednesday, the Douglas Neighbor, a paper that is run by the publisher of the Marietta Daily Journal.
 This paper is delivered free of charge, supported by advertising.

 The county also has a monthly magazine called Chapel Hill News & Views and Villa Rica News & Views that delivers to 39,000 homes and businesses ranging from Villa Rica to Lithia Springs and everywhere in between.
 It also includes a local yellow pages.
 The company's website covers a wide range of local information as well.

 The county is also well-served by online media.
 Home Rule News launched in 2009 and covers Douglas County as part of its Greater West Metro Atlanta territory.
 All On Georgia-Douglas which is the newest and fastest growing digital news outlet in the county.
 Douglasville Patch launched in 2010 and focuses on countywide news and extensive crime coverage.
 The Douglasville Menu launched in 2015 and focuses on the retail, economic and development news of the city and county with some community and events news as well.
 The Douglasville Menu is part of The City Menus which began solely as The Carrollton Menu.

 The Atlanta Journal-Constitution also serves readers of Douglas County, seven days a week, with its largest paper on Sunday.

 Douglas County is served by the Atlanta television market, but has a small information TV channel on cable, DCTV 23.
 The station broadcasts board meetings and special events, classified job listings, and original shows: Gesundheit, Douglas County Living, Insights, District Dialogue, Legally Speaking, dctv23 Presents, Storytime at the Library, Pet Pause, and the "Friday Night Drive-in Movie".